Constant matters: Fine-grained Complexity of Differentially Private Continual Observation: Introduction

-i.e.~there is a gap between the upper and the lower bound converges to 0.5 in the limit.} \tagged{ieee}{ We show in~\Cref{lem:gamma_limit} (shown in Appendix~\ref{sec:missingproofs}) that the gap between upper and the lower bound in \cref{eq:mathias} converges to 0.5 in the limit.} The key point to note is that the proof of Mathias~\cite{mathias1993hadamard} relies on the dual characterization of cb-norm, and, thus, does not give an explicit factorization.
-In contrast, we give an explicit factorization into lower triangular matrices that achieve the following bound: \begin{theorem} Let $\counting \in \set{0,1}^{T \times T}$ be the matrix defined in \cref{eq:matrices}.
-Then, there is an explicit factorization $\counting = LR$ into lower triangular matrices such that, for $T \geq 2$, we have
+The key point to note is that the proof of~\citet{mathias1993hadamard} relies on the dual characterization of cb-norm, and, thus, does not give an explicit factorization.
+In contrast, we give an explicit factorization into lower triangular matrices that achieve a bound in terms of the function, $\Psi:\mathbb N \to \mathbb R$ defined over natural numbers as follows: {